Dehydrated-Mud/FTK-Community-DLC/readme.md

 #### Skills
 ##### Focus Healer
-When the paladin uses focus on an attack, the other characters in battle are healed for 15% of their max HP.
+When the paladin uses focus on an attack, each party member is healed for 10% of their max HP.
-In the overworld, if paladin uses focus (movement, stat check, etc.) friendly players within a 2 hex radius are healed for 20% of their max HP.
+In the overworld, if paladin uses focus (movement, stat check, etc.) at the end of that turn friendly players within a 2 hex radius are healed for 15% of their max HP.
+The healing is not increased if more than one focus is applied.

 ##### Divine Intervention
 When paladin kills an enemy, her lowest health ally is granted protection.

 ## New Weapons
 ### The Defibrillator
 The Defibrillator is the first in a line of hammers attuned to vitality.
-The Defibrillator is a Tier V, one handed weapon intended to make vitality builds viable.
+The Defibrillator is a mid/late-game, one handed weapon intended to make vitality builds viable.

 ### Pugio
 Allegedly, this exists somewhere in the game already.
 However this Pugio is intended to serve as the paladin's starting weapon.